singer-io/tap-tiktok-ads/README.md

 ## Config File

 The tap requires some fields to be completed in a config file in order to work.
 Currently the tap supports the fields:
 - start_date: Date from which the tap starts extracting data.
 RFC3339 format.
 - end_date: Date from which the tap ends extracting data.
 RFC3339 format.
 (Optional)
 - user_agent: User agent that makes the API call.
 - access_token: Access token for the TikTok Marketing API
 - accounts: A list of account ids.
-    - request_timeout: Timeout for requests.
-Default: 300 seconds.
+- request_timeout: The time for which request should wait to get response.
+It is an optional parameter and default value as 300 seconds.

 ```json
 {